materials-discovery/ASE-Tutorials/notebooks /README.md

 Some questions to think about:

+1) What would happen with the simulation if we changed the convergence criteria (fmax)?
-1) The lattice constants after the geometry optimisations are different to the experiment.
+2) The lattice constants after the geometry optimisations are different to the experiment.
 Why?
-2) How could I improve the accuracy of my calculation?
 3) Why do we perform MD simulations on supercells?
 What would happen if we did MD on the unit cell?
 4) What would happen if you were to change the unit cell to BCC?
 Does this change the packing efficiency.
 Why?
+   (Hint you'll have to modify the lattice constant)
+5) If you wre to change the Maxwell-Boltzmann distribution how would this change the simulation?
+6) How can you improve the accuracy of your calculation, how would this effect the computational overhead?